cheshire-cat-ai/core/mkdocs/plugins/tools.md

 # :toolbox: Tools

-A Tool allows the Cat to execute custom code during conversation, for example:
+A Tool is a python function that can be called directly from the language model.
+By "called" we mean that the LLM has a desciption of the available Tools in the prompt, and (given the conversation context) it can generate as output something like:

+> Thought: Do I need to use a Tool?
+Yes
+> Action: search_ecommerce
+> Action Input: "white sport shoes"

+So your `search_ecommerce` Tool will be called and given the input string `"white sport shoes"`.
+The output of your Tool will go back to the LLM or directly to the user:

+> Observation: "Mike air Jordania shoes are available for 59.99€"

+You can use Tools to:

  - communicate with a web service
  - search information in an external database
  - execute math calculations
  - run stuff in the terminal (danger zone)
  - keep track of specific information and do fancy stuff with it
  - your fantasy is the limit!

 Tools in the Cheshire Cat are inspired and extend [langchain Tools](https://python.langchain.com/en/latest/modules/agents/tools.html), an elegant [Toolformer](https://arxiv.org/abs/2302.04761) implementation.